How to Protect Yourself From the Flu

 People seem to forget how serious the flu can be; it is potentially life-threatening.
 An average of 30,000 people die from influenza every year, and some of them are kids.
 That is why I urge everyone to get the flu vaccine.
 It is safe, effective, and it will protect you and your community from illness.

 The flu shot is recommended for everyone 6 months of age and older.
-On average, it is about 50% effective at preventing the flu, but importantly, for vaccinated people who do catch the flu, it will reduce the severity of illness and decrease the risk of hospitalization.
+On average, it is about 50% effective at preventing the flu, and a recent CDC study reported that this year’s vaccination reduced the rate of hospitalization by 34.5% in five South American countries, where the flu season occurs earlier in the year.
+But importantly, for vaccinated people who do catch the flu, it will reduce the severity of illness.

 Is it safe to get the flu vaccine at the same time as a COVID-19 vaccine?